-Are you thinking that it's time for you to opt out of LinkedIn.com?
-Maybe you're not getting enough value out of it, or maybe you want to try one of the alternative services that we listed in our article on the best websites like LinkedIn.
+Are you thinking that it's time for you to opt out of LinkedIn?
+Maybe you're not getting enough value out of it, or you've already found a great job and don't see the need for it anymore.
 Reasons aside, this tutorial will show you how to delete your LinkedIn account if you no longer need it.

-Click Account, and then click Close Your Account.
+Click Account, scroll down, and then click Closing Your LinkedIn Account.

-Select a reason for closing your account and click Continue.
+Select a reason for closing your account and click Next.

 That's the quick version.
 If you need a detailed explanation with screenshots to show you where everything is, read below.